Skip to main content

 When is the best time to remortgage?

-If any of the following scenarios apply to you, then now is the ideal time to compare the remortgage options available to you:
+If any of the following scenarios apply to you, then you could benefit from remortgaging:

 • Your current fixed-rate mortgage deal or introductory rate is about to end - If you don’t remortgage and your current deal expires, you will end up on the lender’s standard variable rate (SVR) which is likely to be higher

-• You’ve seen a better interest rate available elsewhere - If your current deal has not yet ended you’ll need to weigh up whether the early repayment charges (ERCs) to leave the deal and fees involved with remortgaging will outweigh the benefits of the lower rate.
-If you’re within the last six months of the deal, however, you can typically lock the new rate now.
-If you’re on your lender’s standard variable rate (SVR) already, you won’t have any ERCs to worry about
+• You’ve seen a better interest rate available elsewhere - If your current deal has not yet ended you’ll need to weigh up whether the early repayment charges (ERCs) to leave the deal and fees involved with remortgaging will outweigh the benefits of the lower rate

-• You’re on a variable rate deal and are concerned about interest rate rises - this can be a difficult judgement call, because it will depend on how much and how often rates are expected to rise.
-If you’re concerned about this generally, you may be better switching to a fixed-rate deal, however, do bear in mind ERCs and remortgage fees when choosing the right option for you
+• You’re on a variable rate deal and are concerned about interest rate rises - this can be a difficult judgement call, especially in a turbulent market, like we're currently seeing.
+If you’re concerned, you may be best switching to a fixed-rate deal, however, do bear in mind ERCs and remortgage fees

 • You want to borrow more money - sometimes remortgaging can be a good way to borrow additional funds for things like home improvements, a large purchase, such as a car, or to consolidate other debts.
 You use the equity (amount you already own) in your home to secure the borrowing, and this often allows you to access a larger amount than you could get with a credit card or loan.
 Bear in mind that this is not always the cheapest form of borrowing, however

 • Your equity has grown significantly - If the price of your property has risen considerably since you bought your home, your equity will have increased.
 This means that the loan to value (LTV) of your borrowing will have decreased.
-A lower LTV can give you access to much better interest rates, so it’s certainly worth seeing how much impact the added value on your home can have on your mortgage repayment costs
+A lower LTV can give you access to much better interest rates - even if they're not better than your previous rate, you'll get access to the best rates currently available, the higher your equity is

 • You want more flexible features - If your existing mortgage deal has strict terms regarding overpayment, but you’d like to try to repay more quickly, you might want to switch to a deal that allows you to overpay without incurring fees.
 There are also other flexible mortgage features that may be attractive to you if you don’t already have them, such as the ability to take a payment holiday or offset your savings against the interest